erikvanzijst/electronics/matrix/matrix.md

 pins, providing the anode for the LEDs.
 The column pins can be connected to the MCU directly as output pins.
 Put 8 bits in the shift register and pull one of the column pins low so as to be current sink and one row will light up.
-Now load the data for the next column and toggle the next column.
+Now load the data for the next row and toggle the next column.
 Rinse and repeat many times per second.

 To offload the MCU, there are [specialized ICs](https://playground.arduino.cc/Main/LEDMatrix/) implementing the refresh logic in hardware.

-I did not want to use a microcontroller or code, but instead try to drive the displays directly with hardware.
+I did not want to use a microcontroller or code, but instead try to drive the displays directly with basic logic hardware.

 ## Marquee